ltalirz/prospector-pylint-absolute-import/README.md

 # prospector pylint absolute import

-This repo demonstrates an issue of prospector with pylint
+This repo demonstrates an issue of prospector with pylint related to relative/absolute imports.

+Use case: Your package wants to import another package `tzlocal` and also contains a file `tzlocal.py`.

 ## Installation
 ```bash